Cabbache/BlazCtf-writeups/tonyallet/README.md

 ```

 ### A simpler alternative
 Instead of setting up a redirection, it was possible to instead add any GET parameter to the URL.
 This would have been enough to cause a browser to reload the page.
-The `<a>` tag in the payload would have looked like this:
+The `<a>` tag in the payload would have changed from this
 ```html
 <a href="https://<our-controlled-server>" style="display: block; margin-top: -10px;">
 ```

+to this
 ```html
 <a href="https://tonyallet-us.ctf.so/?someparam=123#tgWebAppData=<our token>" style="display: block; margin-top: -10px;">
 ```